21 stunning label embellishments and effects to incorporate in four simple steps

 5. Metallic Inks – a lustrous look

 Metallic inks are used to create a similar effect to foil, although not as reflective.
 The shine of the metallic particles in the ink give a premium metallic look in a variety of colour choices.
+New in is our digital silver ink for a lustrous effect for digitally printed labels.
 Pictured, right.

 6. Chameleon ink – colour-shifting impact